TyOverby/tyoverby.github.io/posts/bincode_release.md

 * Data encoded by one version of Bincode should be readable by future versions of Bincode.

 Both of these are fairly easy to achieve while also permitting Bincode to evolve through the use of configuration options.
+As new language features come online (I'm looking at you impl-trait), bincode will be re-released with major version changes.